raw0ol/tapon-card-game/README.md

 # Card game named tapon.
 Single player python command line game.

-My first program in python after learngin OOP and began using git.
+My first program in python after learning OOP and began using git.
 Decided to make public, update, and refactor some code after realizing how much fun I had when I needed a break.
 Plan is to make a multiplayer web app.

 Python version - 3.8.1